francesco75/Italy_Wines/README.md

    - Laptop Small  Large
        The Testing is perfect
-       All the pages respond very vell
+       All the pages respond very well
-       The navbar works vell and navigation is fast and flexible
+       The navbar works well and navigation is fast and flexible
 ##  Testing Forms
    ### Test Validation Form
        The testing is perfect.